Back to list

 He sent down water from the sky, and the valleys flowed according to their measure, and the torrent carried a rising foam.

-The foam rises, catches the eye, makes noise – then disappears.
+The foam rises, catches the eye, makes noise, then disappears.
 What nourishes does not shout: it enters, settles, works over time.
-Inner flashes can resemble foam: a peak of emotion, an instantaneous clarity, a shiver – then drought.
+The criterion of the true is not its brilliance but its endurance.
 If one does not open the door so the water enters, one will chase the foam and call it certainty.

 ﴿الَّذِينَ يُوفُونَ بِعَهْدِ اللَّهِ وَلَا يَنْقُضُونَ الْمِيثَاقَ﴾